-ominica's economic freedom score is 54, making its economy the 119th freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 5.7 points from last year, and Dominica is ranked 24th out of 32 countries in the Americas region.
+ominica's economic freedom score is 55.3, making its economy the 116th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.3 points from last year, and Dominica is ranked 24th out of 32 countries in the Americas region.
 The country's economic freedom score is lower than the world and regional averages.
-Dominica's economy is considered "mostly unfree" according to the 2024 Index.
+Dominica's economy is considered "mostly unfree" according to the 2025 Index.

-Institutional reform has been uneven, and structural weaknesses still undercut economic freedom and constrain economic growth.
+Institutional reform has been uneven, and structural weaknesses continue to undercut economic freedom and constrain economic growth.
 Dominica has made some progress in eliminating regulatory bottlenecks and reducing the cost of conducting business.
 The non-salary cost of employing a worker is moderate, but the labor market lacks flexibility in other areas.
-The most recent available inflation rate is 6.8 percent.
 Inefficient and high public spending has imposed a considerable fiscal burden on the population.
 The overall pace of reform has slowed in recent years.